psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/index.rst

 ============

-In brief, the OpihiExarata software was created with the following requirements in mind to guide the architectural design:
+In brief, the OpihiExarata software was created with the following requirements in mind to guide its architectural design:

 - It must be able to accommodate and provide for the use cases of the Opihi telescope, (see :ref:`user-index`).
 - The requirements for the user for interaction must be minimal in complexity but feature complete.